esm.doi.bio/esm3/esm3.generating_a_new_fluorescent_protein.full12

 - He hopes to capture stunning photos of Machu Picchu during his hike.

-We then perform an iterative joint optimization, alternating between optimizing the sequence and the structure.
+- Iterative joint optimization is performed by alternating between optimizing the sequence and the structure.

 We reject chainsof-thought that lose atomic coordination of the active site (Appendix A.5.1).